jhvst/vertigo/Godeps/_workspace/src/github.com/mattn/go-sqlite3/README.md

 FAQ
 ---

+* Want to build go-sqlite3 with libsqlite3 on my linux.

+    Use `go build --tags "libsqlite3 linux"`

+* Want to build go-sqlite3 with icu extension.

+   Use `go build --tags "icu"`

 * Can't build go-sqlite3 on windows 64bit.

     > Probably, you are using go 1.0, go1.0 has a problem when it comes to compiling/linking on windows 64bit.